 - Keywords: matrix completion, graph neural network

 - Abstract: We propose an inductive matrix completion model without using side information.
 By factorizing the (rating) matrix into the product of low-dimensional latent embeddings of rows (users) and columns (items), a majority of existing matrix completion methods are transductive, since the learned embeddings cannot generalize to unseen rows/columns or to new matrices.
-To make matrix completion inductive, content (side information), such as user's age or movie's genre, has to be used previously.
+To make matrix completion inductive, most previous works use content (side information), such as user's age or movie's genre, to make predictions.
 However, high-quality content is not always available, and can be hard to extract.
 Under the extreme setting where not any side information is available other than the matrix to complete, can we still learn an inductive matrix completion model?
-In this paper, we investigate this seemingly impossible problem and propose an Inductive Graph-based Matrix Completion (IGMC) model without using any side information.
-It trains a graph neural network (GNN) based purely on local subgraphs around (user, item) pairs generated from the rating matrix and maps these subgraphs to their corresponding ratings.
-Our model achieves highly competitive performance with state-of-the-art transductive baselines.
-In addition, since our model is inductive, it can generalize to users/items unseen during the training (given that their ratings exist), and can even transfer to new tasks.
-Our transfer learning experiments show that a model trained out of the MovieLens dataset can be directly used to predict Douban movie ratings and works surprisingly well.
-Our work demonstrates that: 1) it is possible to train inductive matrix completion models without using any side information while achieving state-of-the-art performance; 2) local graph patterns around a (user, item) pair are effective predictors of the rating this user gives to the item; and 3) we can transfer models trained on existing recommendation tasks to new tasks without any retraining.
+In this paper, we propose an Inductive Graph-based Matrix Completion (IGMC) model to address this problem.
+IGMC trains a graph neural network (GNN) based purely on 1-hop subgraphs around (user, item) pairs generated from the rating matrix and maps these subgraphs to their corresponding ratings.
+It achieves highly competitive performance with state-of-the-art transductive baselines.
+In addition, IGMC is inductive -- it can generalize to users/items unseen during the training (given that their interactions exist), and can even transfer to new tasks.
+Our transfer learning experiments show that a model trained out of the MovieLens dataset can be directly used to predict Douban movie ratings with surprisingly good performance.
+Our work demonstrates that: 1) it is possible to train inductive matrix completion models without using side information while achieving similar or better performances than state-of-the-art transductive methods; 2) local graph patterns around a (user, item) pair are effective predictors of the rating this user gives to the item; and 3) Long-range dependencies might not be necessary for modeling recommender systems.

 - Original Pdf: pdf